Sketchbook Assignment Ideas

 - Spend a minimum of 45 minutes on each assignment.

-- Each sketchbook assignment counts as a QUIZ grade!
+- Each sketchbook counts as a QUIZ grade!

 - Sketchbooks handed in late will be accepted but 30 points removed for lateness, 2 days late will receive a “0”.

 - DRAWINGS NEEDS TO BE FROM DIRECT OBSERVATION ie: you LOOKING at the objects!
 That means NOT from memory, photos, or imagination. (except where otherwise noted).
 Pay close attention to proportions (size relationships)

 Below are just some of the sketchbook assignments we have done throughout the years.
 Not listed are the essential contour line & gesture drawings that are required throughout the year.

 SB #1: Black & White Design: Using only simple geometric shapes (circles, squares, rectangles & triangles) create an interesting composition with a focal point.
 Without outlining any shapes use parallel lines to give different values for each shape.
 Use only horizontal, vertical, or diagonal lines.
 You can also use Solid black or solid white to fill a shape.
 Use a ruler & circle templates!!
-Medium: Shapies
+Medium: Sharpies

 SB #2: Juxtaposition Drawing: Create a new object by combining 2 unrelated objects-one needs to be from nature, the other needs to be mechanical.
 Render with full shading.
 Medium: colored pencil